 Unlike the L1 visa, the EB1C Green Card petition does not have an exception for companies that are launching a new office in the U.S. Instead it requires that the U.S. company has been ‘doing business’ for at least one year before the multinational manager Green Card petition is filed.
 This limits the New Office L1 beneficiary’s ability to immediately file an EB1C petition.
 Those beneficiaries who have come to the U.S. to open a new office must generally wait until at least one year has passed (and the first-year extension has been approved).

 The L1A ‘New Office’ petition enables companies to transfer multinational managers and executives to startup offices in the U.S. if the petitioner can show that the:

-2. Beneficiary has been employed for one continuous year in the three year period preceding the filing of the petition in an executive or managerial capacity; and
+2. Beneficiary has been employed for one continuous year in the three-year period preceding the filing of the petition in an executive, managerial or specialized knowledge capacity, and

 3. The newly formed U.S. company will, within one year, ‘support an executive or managerial position’

 The New Office L1A petition will only be approved for one year.
 At the end of that first year the company will need to file an extension showing that the business is active, fully operational, and requires a manager or executive.
 This typically involves showing that the company has grown its U.S. revenues and has hired additional employees.